Exhibitions

 Segno magazine, Italy, April/May 2016

-“An invitation to travel.
-The art of Guillaume Bottazzi invites us to take a voyage, reinventing our environment, imposing itself politically, socially and aesthetically as much as it does in the urban fabric.
-Bottazzi is the guest of the galerie Artiscope in Brussels until 4 July.”
+“Invitation to travel – Guillaume Bottazzi’s art invites us to travel, reinvents our environment, and makes its mark politically, socially and aesthetically, as well as in the urban fabric.
+Bottazzi is the guest of the Artiscope gallery in Brussels until 4 July.”

 La Libre Belgique newspaper, June 2014